anoncam/big-bang/docs/understanding-bigbang/package-architecture/argocd.md

 ### High Availability

+Upstream provides methods for deploying argocd in HA.
 High Availability installation is recommended for production use.
+However, a production HA deployment of argocd within Big Bang may produce results that vary should you proceed with a HA deployment of argocd.

 This bundle includes the same components but tuned for high availability and resiliency.

 - [ha/install.yaml](https://github.com/argoproj/argo-cd/blob/master/manifests/ha/install.yaml) - the same as install.yaml but with multiple replicas for supported components.